SebastiaanJohn/knn-memory-clipcap/README.md

 rm train_subset_300.zip
 rm validation_subset_100.zip
 ```
+Alternatively, you can download these files manually from [here](https://drive.google.com/drive/folders/16HZede6SwJXrhKBcl6Gg2TodsPqUI8Kl).

+If you want to download the entire ActivityNet Caption dataset, run:
 ```bash
 python3 src/datasets/download_dataset.py
 ```

 To extract frames from the downloaded videos or your own videos, execute:
 ```bash
 python3 src/datasets/extract_frames.py -r <path_to_videos>
 ```